nerdeveloper/UserManager/README.md

 * Run the deployment script to set up
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```
 <aside class="warning">
 There is no need to Install Docker or any other Programs.
-The ```bash ./setup.sh``` checks for all the Programs(Installed or not) and make neccessary changes for a successful Build.
+This [Shell Script(Bash)](setup.sh) checks for all the Programs(Installed or not) and make neccessary changes for a successful Build.
 </aside>

 ### Development